-Change requests have countless different forms, from brief requests in the form of an email to lengthy requests filed in the conference room.
+Change requests have countless different forms, from brief requests in the form of an email to lengthy requests filed in a conference room.
 In all cases, the form isn’t nearly as important as the content.
 The goal, at this stage, is to capture as many details as possible and verify that the request has been captured in its entirety.
-If the request sounds too outlandish even without an in-depth analysis, don’t be afraid to voice your opinion and nip it in the bud.
+If the request sounds too outlandish even without in-depth analysis, don’t be afraid to voice your opinion and nip it in the bud.
 All change requests should ideally be reviewed by a senior authority to be considered valid.

 2. Conducting a preliminary change assessment

-A preliminary change assessment should analyze the impact the change request is likely to have on the project schedule, budget, resources, scope, other existing systems, just to name a few areas of assessment.
-The purpose of a preliminary change assessment is to find out the effects of the change.
+A preliminary change assessment should analyze the impact the change request is likely to have on the project schedule, budget, resources, scope, and other existing systems, just to name a few areas of assessment.
+The purpose of a preliminary change request assessment is to find out the effects of the change.
 Some changes have such a large impact and so little value that they are not worth implementing at any stage, especially near project completion.
 Part of assessing the change involves identifying and evaluating alternatives for meeting stakeholders' requirements.

 3. Assessing the priority of the change request